Darfik43/cloud-storage/README.md

 ## Description

-(In development stage)

 Cloud file storage.
 It's a multiuser web-application on Spring Boot.
-Feel free to proceed basic operations with files and folders in cloud-storage: Upload, rename, delete
+Made to proceed basic operations with files and folders in cloud-storage: Upload, rename, delete

 ## Sequence diagram